B.M. Diah: Personal life

 While working at Radio Hosokyoku, he met Herawati Diah, a broadcaster who graduated from journalism and sociology in the United States.
 They dated, and soon after, on 18 August 1942 they were married.
 Their wedding party was attended by future-president Sukarno and future-vice president Mohammad Hatta.
-Together, they had two daughters and a son named Norman Diah (the in-law of actress Shelomita Diah).
-He secretly remarried with Julia bint Abdul Manaf, while serving as ambassador in Bangkok, Thailand.
-From his second wife he had two children, a boy and a girl.
+Together, they had two daughters and one son; Nurdi Diah, Adiniawati Diah and Nurman Diah (the father in-law of actress Shelomita Diah).